ducviet321/audio-slicer/README.md

 ## Usage
 ### slicer1
 Slicer1 can be used for extracting specific section of the input file.
 You can set the starting point(seconds) and target duration.
-For example, --starting_point=0 --target_length=10 means cut audio file from 0 to 10 seconds and create a 10-second file.
-These are the default parameters.
+For example, --starting_point=2 --target_length=10 means cut audio file from 2 to 12 seconds and create a 10-second file.
+Default settings for these two parameters are same as example below.

 Example: <br>
 ```